OpenChargingCloud/openPlugnCharge/README.md

 The exchange of interfaces of the Plug&Charge service, which are fully compatible with ISO 15118-2: 2014 and the VDE application rule, make the platform interoperable for all relaying parties.

-Hubjec Plug&Charge solution provides the Certificate pools and Certificate Provisioning Service for publishing certificates and contracts between all ISO15118 party&#39;s.
+Hubjec Plug&Charge solution provides the Certificate pools and Certificate Provisioning Service for publishing certificates and contracts between all ISO 15118 participants.

 ## **System Components**